'Chinese woman, Nepalese associate held for paying money to scribe for sensitive information' | Law-Order

 'Chinese woman, Nepalese associate held for paying money to scribe for sensitive information'

-"A huge number of mobile phones, laptops, and other incriminating/sensitive material have been recovered," the police said.
+"Huge number of mobile phones, laptops and other incriminating/sensitive material have been recovered," the police said.
 Sharma, a resident of Pitampura, has been arrested by the Special Cell of the Delhi Police.

-"He was found to own some classified defense-related documents.
-The investigation is in progress and further details will be shared in due course," Deputy Commissioner of Police (Special Cell) Sanjeev Kumar Yadav had said on Friday...
+"He was found to be in possession of some classified defence-related documents.
+The investigation is in progress and further details will be shared in due course," Deputy Commissioner of Police (Special Cell) Sanjeev Kumar Yadav had said on Friday..

 - READ MORE ON: